-CIE is based on a transparent and competitive assessment and selection process and will provide funding for industry, local governments, regional councils, peak industry organisations, research and educational organisations and community groups.
+CIE is based on a transparent and competitive assessment and selection process and will provide funding for qualifying industry, local governments, regional councils, peak industry organisations, research and educational organisations, state government agencies and community groups.

 A wide range of projects and events may be eligible for funding, providing they meet the eligibility criteria.
-These may include implementation of waste management initiatives and programs, educational programs, development of better practice guidelines, research, training, and events that promote and recognise better waste management practices.
+Projects may include: implementation of waste management initiatives and programs (including new infrastructure); educational programs; development and implementation of waste management guidelines; research; training; and events that promote and recognise improved waste management practices.

 Eligible projects and events may include:

-- development and implementation of programs that contribute to better waste management practices
+- development and implementation of programs that contribute to improved waste management practices

 - development and implementation of targeted training and knowledge sharing programs